The Letter People: The Number Workers

 Along with the original program of The Letter People, its mathematics-equivalent program The Number Workers was also created.
 The Number Workers are referred to as the numerical cousins of the Letter People from a planet called "Number Workers World" and were created to help children learn not only about numbers, their sounds and how many there are in each number, but also symbols, mathematics, time, addition, and measurement.
 They range from numbers 1–9 with the odd numbers being males (as the Number Boys) and the even numbers being females (as the Number Girls).
 Each Number Person carries a number of objects to teach children how many there are to represent the number (such as Mister 1 having "only one of everything: a one-legged table, a one-legged chair, one microscope, one test tube and one clock with one hand"), and also represents the job they employ: Mister 1 as a scientist, Miss 2 as a doctor, Mister 3 as a pilot, Miss 4 as a construction worker, Mister 5 as a sports player, Miss 6 as a shape stacker, Mister 7 as an ice-cream salesman, Miss 8 as a photographer and Mister 9 as a magician.
 (Note that the Number Workers are called "Number People" even though they are never referred to the Number People in the official program.)

 Unlike The Letter People, The Number Workers (and its later revamped version "The Number People") was lesser-known and had very few products, including an Alpha Math workbook (Number World Book), flashcards, giant picture cards, a teacher's guide, and a vinyl-containing accompanying songs for each Number Worker.

 The Number People

 When The Letter People program was revamped in 1996, The Number Workers program was also revamped along with it and was renamed "The Number People".
-This version features six males (Mr. 0, Mr. 2, Mr. 4, Mr. 5, Mr. 9, and Mr. 10) and five females (Miss 1, Miss 3, Miss 6, Miss 7, and Miss 8), with two new numbers introduced, which are 0 and 10.
+This version features five males (Mr. 0, Mr. 2, Mr. 4, Mr. 5 and Mr. 9) and six females (Ms. 1, Ms. 3, Ms. 6, Ms. 7, Ms. 8 and Ms. 10), with two new numbers introduced, which are 0 and 10.
 Each Number Person has the numeral placed to the top-right corner of his/her uniform, while a number word was also added to the back of each Number Person.
 A Spanish-language version was also available to teach the Spanish names of the numbers.